syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 </body>
 {% endhighlight %}

-In previous steps, you have successfully configured the Syncfusion Blazor package in the application.
+In previous steps, you have successfully configured the Syncfusion&reg; Blazor package in the application.
 Now, you can add the DataGrid Component to the `index.razor` page of your app.

 {% highlight cshtml %}